HDFGroup/vol-rest/README.md

 ## II.C.
 Testing the REST VOL plugin installation

-The REST VOL plugin tests require HSDS setup and access -- see section III.C.i.
+The REST VOL plugin tests require access to an HDF5 REST API-aware server -- see section III.C.i.

-After building the REST VOL plugin and setting up HSDS access according to the above reference, it is highly advised that you run `make check` (for Autotools builds) or `ctest .` (for CMake builds) to verify that the HDF5 library and REST VOL plugin are functioning correctly.
+After building the REST VOL plugin and obtaining access to a server which implements the HDF5 REST API according to the above reference, it is highly advised that you run `make check` (for Autotools builds) or `ctest .` (for CMake builds) to verify that the HDF5 library and REST VOL plugin are functioning correctly.

 Each of these commands will run the `test_rest_vol` executable, which is built by each of the REST VOL plugin's build systems and contains a set of tests to cover a